CX-Box/cxbox-doc/docs/widget/type/widget.md

 *  **"showCondition"**

-Description: Define the availability or visibility of the widget  dynamically
+Description: Define the availability or visibility of the widget  dynamically. see more [showCondition](/widget/type/property/showcondition/showcondition)

 Type: String(optional).